Start planning your trip

 Yakumi Condiments In Japanese Cooking

-Wasabi for sushi, scallions for tofu.
-Discover the various Japanese condiments called "yakumi" that are frequently used in Japanese dishes to add flavor.
+Yakumi, or condiments, are the seasonings and ingredients added to Japanese food.
+For example, wasabi is added to sushi, and scallions to tofu.
+Discover the various Japanese condiments called "yakumi" that are frequently used in traditional washoku dishes to add flavor.

 Yakumi is a generic name for fruit, vegetables, or dried seafood that is added in cooking to bring out the flavor of the dish or to add a nice aroma.
-In Japanese cuisine, it is also used as a garnish to dress-up dishes as well.
+In Japanese cuisine (washoku), it is also used as a garnish to dress-up dishes as well.

 Types Of Yakumi

 There are many types of yakumi in Japanese cooking.
 There are no rules regarding what yakumi should be topped with what type of cooking.
 It varies by ingredients, but you are able to mix and match the type of yakumi to your preference.
 In this article, we would like to introduce some common ways yakumi are used in Japan.

 The most common yakumi are vegetables.
 In Japan, scallions, mitsuba (Japanese parsley), ginger, myoga (another variety of ginger), wasabi, garlic, shiso (perilla leaf), daikon radish (ground daikon) and seri (Chinese celery) are used in many dishes.